Mang Inasal Boracay: Affordable Filipino Grilled Chicken Near White Beach

 Affordable Filipino Eats: The Mang Inasal Fast Food Chain

-Boracay is one of the Philippines' top international destinations, drawing over a million visitors each year.
-Given its global popularity, it’s no surprise the island is home to a wide variety of dining options.
-One of the main foodie hubs is D'Mall near Station 2—essentially a massive open-air food court where you’ll find everything from smoothies to grilled seafood.
-Naturally, for our first dinner on the island, we headed straight to Mang Inasal in D'Mall.
+Boracay is one of the Philippines’ top international destinations, drawing over a million visitors each year.
+Given its global popularity, it’s no surprise the island offers a wide range of dining options.
+One of the main foodie hubs is D’Mall near Station 2—essentially a large open-air food complex where you’ll find everything from smoothies to grilled seafood.
+For our first dinner on the island, we headed straight to Mang Inasal in D’Mall.

 Mang Inasal Boracay (D’Mall Branch)